MicahParks/jwkset/README.md

   JWK's JSON to remove the leading zeros for a proper `Base64urlUInt` encoding.
 If you need help doing this, please open a GitHub issue.
 * This project does not currently support JWK Set encryption using JWE.
 This would involve implementing the relevant JWE specifications.
 It may be implemented in the future if there is interest.
+Open a GitHub issue to express interest.

 # Test coverage